OKLAHOMA

 Contact Stag Liuzza today to learn how we can help your water system pursue crucial settlement funds, protect public health, and comply with rapidly evolving federal guidelines for PFAS contamination.

-Don’t wait—early action is key to preventing further environmental harm and safeguarding your community from serious health risks.
+Don’t wait—critical deadlines start in 2026.
 Reach out now for a free consultation and discover how Oklahoma can benefit from the Phase 2 PFAS Settlement.

 Past results do not guarantee any similar result or outcome in your claim.
 Each claim is different.